India's Bagasse Boom: Leading the Global Biodegradable Market

 5. Infrastructure and Production Capabilities

-India is home to dozens of modern manufacturing plants focused on eco-friendly goods, particularly in Gujarat, Maharashtra, Tamil Nadu, and Uttar Pradesh.
+India is home to numerous modern manufacturing plants focused on producing eco-friendly goods, particularly in states such as Gujarat, Maharashtra, Tamil Nadu, and Uttar Pradesh.

 Typical features:

-· Semi-automated or fully automated bagasse molding lines
+· Semi-automated or fully automated bagasse moulding lines

 · Solar-powered operations in some units